ucdavisdatalab/Spatial_SQL/README.md

 [Schmierer, et al. 2007](https://www.joe.org/joe/2007august/tt7.php) have a couple of diagrams of the relationships between the SSURGO tables.
 Unfortunately, the journal posted their images in .gif format so I can't make them visible here.
 Check out the link though!

 ## What is a Spatial Database?
-A spatial database is just a normal database with a column in the tables that holds the spatial information commonly called the "geometry".
+A spatial database is a normal database (i.e. a set of related tables) but the tables have a column that holds the spatial information commonly called the "geometry".
 The geometry information is stored as a Binary Large Object (BLOB).
 The geometry information allows us to relate the tables to each other based on their location and also to perform spatial analysis on our data.

 ## What is Spatial SQL?
 SQL stands for "structured query language" and it's a language that allows you to ask questions of a database.
 Spatial SQL is regular SQL but with some additional functions that perform spatial analysis.
+Spatial SQL functions typically work on the geometry column.

 If you've ever written an attribute query in ArcGIS or QGIS, you've worked with SQL.
 Example: Hey GIS program, please highlight all the records in my attribute table that have "Yolo" in the "county" column!
 In SQL, we would write ```SELECT * FROM county_shapefile WHERE county = 'Yolo'; ```  It's actually quicker to write that query than to fill out the interface in the GIS.